Laura Sheets is a partner with Liddle & Dubin, PC.

 Environmental claims also affect a large segment of the population.
 Many people share their communities with industry and corporations that may not be utilizing the best available technology and emit odors, noise or particulate that make them a nuisance to neighboring homeowners.
 The goal of environmental claims is to ensure that businesses and residents can share the community in a way that is beneficial to both parties.
 Ms. Sheets has been a constant advocate for thousands of people claiming to be damaged by a neighboring company’s emissions.
 She has secured compensation for nuisance damages and for loss in value to the homeowners’ property.
 Significantly, in all of her resolved environmental claims, Ms. Sheets has also been able to ensure that the offending polluters implement improvements to their operations.
 These improvements have resulted in decreased emissions from the polluters and have improved the quality of life for neighboring residents.

 In litigating environmental claims, Ms. Sheets has sought and been granted class certification involving noxious odors and industrial fallout.
 Recently Ms. Sheets was able to secure a settlement on behalf of thousands of Wayne County residents who were damaged by the particulate emitted from a neighboring facility.
 She has also received class certification on behalf of thousands of Oakland County residents who were being impacted by foul odors from a nearby business.
-Ms. Sheets and Mr. Liddle have also been appointed interim co-lead counsel in the Enbridge Oil Spill Litigation that was filed on behalf of residents impacted by the massive oil spill in the Kalamazoo River.
+Ms. Sheets and Mr. Liddle were appointed co-lead counsel in the Enbridge Oil Spill Litigation that was filed on behalf of residents impacted by the massive oil spill in the Kalamazoo River.